plone/training/theming/ttw-advanced-2.rst

 #.
 Your theme is ready.

-Viewing the unthemed Plone site
+Viewing The Unthemed Plone Site
 -------------------------------

 When you create your Diazo rules, it is important to know how the content Diazo is receiving from Plone is structured.
 In order to see a "non-diazoed" version page, just add ``?diazo.off=1`` at the end of its URL.

-Exercise 2 - Viewing the unthemed site
+Exercise 2 - Viewing The Unthemed Site
 ++++++++++++++++++++++++++++++++++++++

 Use ``?diazo.off=1`` to view the unthemed version of your site.